wouterj/symfony-docs/testing.rst

 A `unit test`_ ensures that individual units of source code (e.g. a single class or some specific method in some class) meet their design and behave as intended.
-Writing Symfony unit tests is no different from writing standard PHPUnit unit tests.
+Writing unit tests is a Symfony application no different from writing standard PHPUnit unit tests.
 You can learn about it in the PHPUnit
 documentation: `Writing Tests for PHPUnit`_.